 For appointment and promotion in the academic professional track (non-tenure track), faculty members should be evaluated in their assigned areas of faculty performance.
 Faculty with Instructional or Practice in their title will be evaluated with a primary emphasis on the quality and impact of their teaching.
+Faculty with Research in their title will be evaluated with a primary emphasis on the quality and impact of their teaching.
 Faculty with Research in their title will be evaluated with a primary emphasis on the quality and impact of their research/scholarly/creative work activities.
 For promotion, in addition to meritorious accomplishments, a high potential for continued excellence is expected for Academic Professional Track Faculty.